UnusualFrog/StudyNotes/Systems Analysis 2/Test 1/Chapter 2.md

 - A document describing the reasons for and the value added from building a new system
 - Contains 5 elements:
 	- Project Sponsor: Primary point of contact for the project
-	- Business need: Reason prompting the project
+	- Business Need: Reason prompting the project
 	- Business Requirements: what will the system do
 	- Business Value: How will the organization benefit from the project
 	- Special Issues: Anything else to be considered